TOP Brands with numbers in their name

 Forever 21 is a beacon in the world of fast fashion.
 Originating as “Fashion 21,” this international retailer has quickly risen to the top of the retail industry, emphasizing stylish yet affordable clothing.
 Its presence is felt in the U.S. and beyond.

 Numerical branding, as in the case of Forever 21, carries a powerful message.
-It is more than just a name; it is the embodiment of aspiration.
-The number “21” is associated by many with blossoming – a period of maturity and freedom.
-It symbolizes a time when responsibilities arise, but the essence of youth is still intact.
-Company founders Do Won Chang and Jin Suk Chang consider this age to be the pinnacle of desirability, combining the best of both worlds – the rights of adulthood and the recklessness of youth.
+It is more than just a name; it embodies aspiration.
+The number “21” is associated by many with blossoming into a period of maturity and freedom.
+It symbolizes a time when responsibilities arise, yet the essence of youth remains intact.
+Company founders Do Won Chang and Jin Suk Chang consider this age the pinnacle of desirability, combining the best of both worlds, the rights of adulthood and the recklessness of youth.

-Embodying this sentiment in the brand’s signature style, Forever 21 beckons its customers with a promise: to immortalize the spirit of youth and fashion.
+Embodying this sentiment in its signature style, Forever 21 beckons its customers with a promise: to immortalize youth and the spirit of fashion.
 It’s a statement that clothes are not just about dressing up but also about the feelings associated with a certain age.
-The brand’s message, subtly woven into its name, conveys an invitation to re-experience and embrace the fearless energy that characterizes twenty-somethings.
-This choice of name has defined the brand’s uniqueness and cemented its position as a leading provider of fashionable youth apparel.
+The brand’s message, subtly woven into its name, invites re-experiencing and embracing the fearless energy that characterizes twenty-somethings.
+This name choice has defined the brand’s uniqueness and cemented its position as a leading provider of fashionable youth apparel.

 Formula One